mattrussi/gitlab-com-runbooks/docs/redis/scaling-redis-cluster.md

 scripts/redis-cluster-reconfigure.sh $DEPLOYMENT-nodes.txt
 ```

-## Scale out cluster by resharding redis keys
+## Scale out cluster by resharding Redis keys

-Until now, we just added Redis instances for new shard to the cluster but they do not have any redis keys (keyslots) yet and hence they are not serving any user requests.
+The goal here is to distribute the number of keyslots among all shards equally (With some rounding off).
+By default, we have 16384 keyslots in a given Redis Cluster.
+Until now, we just added Redis instances for new shard to the cluster, but they do not have any Redis keys (keyslots) yet and hence they are not serving any user requests.

-In this phase, we will migrate keyslots from previous redis shards to the new shard, for load balancing.
+In this phase, we will migrate some keyslots from previous Redis shards to the new shard, so that new Redis instances start load sharing with existing Redis instances and hence lower their resource (CPU/Memory) utilization.
 Previous CR [here](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/18061).

 ### 1. Check the current keyslot assignments